IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset.html.markdown

 ---

 # ibm_cis_rulesets
-Provides an IBM Cloud Internet Services ruleset resource, to update and delete ruleset of an Instance or Domain.
-For more information, about IBM Cloud Internet Services ruleset, see [ruleset instance]().
+Provides an IBM Cloud Internet Services ruleset resource, to update and delete the ruleset of an Instance or Domain.
+For more information about IBM Cloud Internet Services ruleset, see [ruleset instance]().

 ## Example usage